 Like choke, retrig is a way of silencing sounds, but it functions at the sampler level, whereas choke groups work across pads and drum tracks.
 When retrig is selected, each new hit of a pad will silence the previous sound from the sampler.

 The stop button is there to shut off any long samples or loops sounding in your sampler.
 You can click it, or drag over any controller to choke the sound without having to add it to a choke group.
-There is also a global stop button on the master channel which functions the same way, but for all of the samplers in your kit.
+There is also a global stop button on the Main Channel which functions the same way, but for all of the samplers in your kit.

 The Velocity I/O Panel allows you to control the ratio between the input velocity and the output volume of the sampler.
 This tool is useful in many scenerios: